jharwell/fordyca/docs/parameters.md

 - `never_partition` - If `true`, then robots will never choose to partition a task, given the chance.
 Has no effect if `false`.

-- `reactivty` - Once the partition offset is tripped, this parameter controls how fast the probability a robot will partition its next task allocation grows.

-- `offset` - A positive proportition indicating what ratio of execution times for unpartitioned task to sum of subtasks is considered to be acceptable for continuing to partition/not partition the task.
+Uses `src_sigmoid_sel` with a `method` tag that can be one of [`pini2011`] for performing the stochastic partitioning decision.
+Calculated once upon each task allocation, after the previous task is finished or aborted.

 #### `subtask_selection`

-- `method` - If `random`, then if a robot choosing to employ partitioning for a given task it will select one of the subtasks randomly.
-If `brutcshy2014`, then it will use the method described in the corresponding paper, which using estimates of waiting time at the task interface for selection.
-If `harwell2018`, it will use the same method as `brutcshy2014`, but use estimates of overall execution time as input instead.

-- `offset` - A positive proportition indicating what ratio of execution times for the two subtasks will cause the subtask switching probability to start to change drastically.

-- `reactivty` - Once the offset is tripped, this parameter controls how fast the subtask switching probability grows.

-- `gamma` - Multiplicative factor used by `brutcshy2014`.
-I think.
+Uses `src_sigmoid_sel` with a `method` tag that can be one of [`harwell2018`, `random`] to perform stochastic subtask selection if partitioning is employed.

 #### `task_exec_estimates`

-- `enabled` - If `true`, then all estimates of task execution times are initialized randomly within the specified ranges, rather than with zero, in order to avoid any possibly weird behavior on system startup.
+- `seed_enabled` - If `true`, then all estimates of task execution times are initialized randomly within the specified ranges, rather than with zero, in order to avoid any possibly weird behavior on system startup.
 Has no effect if `false`.

-- `generalist_range` - Takes a pair like so: `100:200` specifying the range of
-  the uniform random distribution over which a robots' initial estimation of the duration of the generalist task will be drawn.
+- `<task name>_range` - Takes a pair like so: `100:200` specifying the range of the uniform random distribution over which a robots' initial estimation of the duration of the specified task will be drawn.
 Only used if `enabled` is `true`.

-- `collector_range` - Takes a pair like so: `100:200` specifying the range of
-  the uniform random distribution over which a robots' initial estimation of the duration of the collector task will be drawn.
-Only used if `enabled` is `true`.

-- `harvester_range` - Takes a pair like so: `100:200` specifying the range of
-  the uniform random distribution over which a robots' initial estimation of the duration of the harvester task will be drawn.
-Only used if `enabled` is `true`.
+Valid values for `<task_namne>` are: [`generalist`, `collector`, `harvester`].
+Experimental values that may or may not work as expected are [`cache_starter`, `cache_finisher`, `cache_transferer` `cache_collector`] for the depth2 tasks.

+##### `ema` - Exponential Moving Average

+`alpha`- Parameter for exponential weighting of a moving time estimate of the
+         true execution/interface time of a task.

+#### `tab_sel`

+Uses `src_sigmoid_sel` to select which TAB to switch to (if applicable) during task allocation, with a `method` tag that can be one of [`harwell2019`].

+### `block_selection_matrix`

+`nest` - The location of the nest.

+#### `block_priorities`

+- `cube` - The priority value used as part of block utility calculation for cube blocks during block selection.

+- `ramp` - The priority value used as part of block utility calculation for ramp blocks during block selection.

+### `cache_selection_matrix`

+- `cache_prox_dist` - When executing the Cache Finisher task, the constraint applied to new cache selection for how close the chosen new cache can be to known existing caches.

+- `block_prox_dist` - When executing the Cache Starter task, the constraint applied to cache site selection for how close the chosen cache site can be to known blocks.

+- `nest_prox_dist` - When executing the Cache Starter task, the constraint applied to cache site selection for how close the chosen cache site can be to the nest.

+- `site_xrange` - The valid X range for cache site selection (should be a subset of the full arena X size, to avoid robots being able to select locations by arena boundaries).

+- `site_yrange` - The valid Y range for cache site selection (should be a subset of the full arena Y size, to avoid robots being able to select locations by arena boundaries).

 ### `sensing`